wilson0x4d/webmetrics/README.md

 To uninstall, simply remove the above registrations and then (optionally) either remove the assembly reference from your web project, or if manually copied, delete the assembly from the application /bin/ folder.

+If after an uninstallation (including an re-installation) you experience problems unloading a prior version of the module please issue an `iisreset` and reverify.

 ## Customization / Restyling